 Be Alert.
 Don’t surprise if you see any awkward or very strange incident with anyone, India is very big country, so any good or bad incident may be happen with anyone.
 Don’t mesh with others problems & circumstances, be alert and leave the place if you think there is happening anything wrong.
 As you are the tourist, you should only focus on travelling, fun, safety, and experience more-n-more unexplored attractions and tourist places of India.

 So, here it has been done for now.
-If any women/girl is reading this blog, please suggest your valuable input in comment box, I’ll definitely try to add your recommendation in this blog.
+If any female solo tourist is reading this blog, please suggest your valuable input in comment box, I’ll definitely try to add your recommendation in this blog.

 So, please share these important female travel tips with your co-traveler and friends via Facebook, Twitter.